marvinisaac/by/src/dnd/solo/white-dragons-blood/to-gnomengarde.md

     Can we at least try waking them up and talking to them first?
 ```

-She nods but takes a step, one hand clutching her bow on her back and the other inches away from her quiver.
+She nods but takes a step back, one hand clutching her bow on her back and the other inches away from her quiver.
 He takes a step forward into the entrance and sees six more sleeping figures.

 ```
     MIKAEL (SHOUTING)